 These are stories in progress and ideas that I am presently working on.
 I may be unsure of the actual direction of the story as I feel my way into the idea.
 It’s just intended as a sketch pad for me to refer to every now and then.

 The Lea Bridge Road (A104) extends from the Whipps Cross roundabout in Waltham Forest down to the Lea Bridge roundabout in Clapton, Hackney, London.
 It crosses over the River Lea which was first bridged in 1745.
 Today a journey down the Lea Bridge Road offers a visual wealth of diverse culture, food, social change, industry, commerce, migration, fashion and leisure.
 It also offers 20mph speed limits, traffic jams, bus and cycle lanes, parking restrictions and dozens of cameras to enforce all of these.
 I am using black and white film in a vintage Rolleiflex to shoot this project as I have found that people are attracted to this camera and often approach me to ask me what I am doing.
 They are more intrigued than threatened by my presence as a photographer.
-Click on the picture above for more images from the project.
+Many of the pictures from this ongoing story are on exhibition on the fencing outside the Lea Bridge Library from August 3rd 2025.
+Click on the picture above for the story in full.

 All Rights Russell Boyce